 Next week we will cover how to machine quilt this pattern, how to add binding, and how to create the matching pillow!

 Just as I did with my previous free quilt pattern series, Summer Jewels, I am teaming up with Patricia from Discount Sewing Supply to present to you a simple quilting tutorial using pre-cut strip fabric called Jelly Rolls.
 A Jelly Roll consists of carefully selected fabrics in light, medium and dark values-in this case, a 20 strip pack of black and white fabrics, and a 20 strip pack of reds.
 Each strip is die cut for pinpoint accuracy, 2.5” x width of the fabric or 42/44” approximate.
 This quilt is much larger than Summer Jewels; finished size is 40″ x 52″.

-Discount Sewing Supply is offering this amazing set of fabric as a kit for $39.99.
+Discount Sewing Supply is offering this amazing set of fabric as a kit.
 That includes the fabric, and strips cut specially to make the binding around the edges.
 Included in the kit is a set of instructions; 9 pages, full color, and professionally printed, to make this beautiful quilt.
 There are optional extras available which include the choice of 10 different quilt backings in black, black/white, or red, and custom cut batting, 45″ x 57″ and a pillow kit.
 Full details of the optional extras are available in Discount Sewing Supply.

 Are you new to the Sitcom?
 Be sure to check out my Frequently Asked Questions Page!

 *This post contains affiliate links.
 Please see my disclosure page for details.